Our Special Educational Needs Co-ordinator is;

 Who should you talk to if you think your child has special educational needs?

-You can also speak to our Special Educational Needs Coordinator (SENCo), Mrs Jeffery who can be contacted through the school office on 0116 2872487.
+You can also speak to our Special Educational Needs Coordinator (SENDCo), Mrs Duggan who can be contacted through the school office on 0116 2872487.

-The SENCo is supported by the SEND Governor, Mrs Paull.
+The SENDCo is supported by the SEND Governor, Mrs Paull.

 School have their own Family Support Worker, Deborah Hynes, who can also be contacted through the school office.
 She can offer advice and support on parenting, managing behaviour in the home and establishing routines.